 On August 10, 2021, the Company adopted the 2021 Equity Incentive Plan ("2021 Plan").
 Under the 2021 Plan, the Company can grant incentive stock options, nonstatutory stock options, stock appreciation rights, restricted stock, restricted stock units and performance awards to employees, directors and consultants.
 The number of shares available for issuance under the 2021 Plan will be increased on the first day of each fiscal year, beginning on January 1, 2022, in an amount equal to the lesser of (i) a number of shares equal to four percent (4%) of the total number of shares of all classes of common stock of the Company outstanding on the last day of the immediately preceding fiscal year, or (ii) such number of shares determined by the Company's Board of Directors.
-On January 1, 2024, the number of shares available for issuance under 2021 plan increased by 27,930,481 shares.
+The fair value of the RSU's granted under the 2021 Plan was determined on the date of grant.
+Generally, RSUs granted under the 2021 Plan have a four year vesting period.
+On January 1, 2025, the number of shares available for issuance under 2021 plan increased by 31.367.055 shares.